-Some thoughts on the books I read in the first quarter of 2022
+Thoughts on the books I read in Q1 2022

 Here are the books that I read in the first quarter of 2022, along with brief commentary.
 In a few cases, I wrote longer book reviews during the quarter, but I always read more books than I write about.
 Particularly when it comes to fiction, I find it difficult to write “reviews” because I am not a literary critic.
 In other cases, I simply do not have much to say.
 I have never believed that it makes sense to try to merely summarize a book, so if I have nothing meaningful to add, I don’t write about it at length, and just save it for inclusion in these periodic lists.

 Length: 1,615 pages (divided into three volumes)

 When I started reading War and Peace on New Year’s Eve, I had no idea that I would finish the third and final volume of the book four days before Russia invaded Ukraine.
 It certainly felt like a weird and surreal coincidence.

 This classic of Russian literature has been on my “bucket list” of books to read for years and it finally made the cut when I planned my reading for 2022.
 The sense of trepidation I had when thinking about War and Peace was misplaced.
 The English translation by Louise and Alymer Maude is very readable.
 The book is indeed very long, but the three volume Everyman’s Library box set makes it less intimidating.